Please see the list of Clinical Fellowships for information about all Network fellowship offerings.

 Boise, ID: The Family Medicine Residency of Idaho (FMRI) HIV Primary Care Fellowship is a 12-month post-residency training opportunity that provides an excellent learning environment for the family medicine physician to gain additional experience providing comprehensive care to persons living with HIV/AIDS.
 Training includes management of antiretroviral therapy and opportunistic infections, in the setting of full spectrum primary care for the HIV-positive patient.
 This fellowship training opportunity places an additional emphasis on provision of care to underserved and rural HIV-positive populations.
 The fellowship is based at the Wellness Center at FMRI, a Ryan White grant recipient clinic providing comprehensive interdisciplinary medical care to more than 550 individuals living with HIV/AIDS in Southern Idaho.
 One fellow will be selected.
 Applicants must be BC/BE in Family Medicine.
 Complete details including instructions for application are located at: www.fmridaho.org under "fellowships". #32005

-Seattle, WA: We are pleased to announce that we are now accepting applications for a one-year fellowship (July 1, 2014-June 30, 2015) in the Dept. of Family Medicine, University of Washington.
+Seattle, WA: We are pleased to announce that we are now accepting applications for a one-year Global Health Fellowship (July 1, 2015-June 30, 2016) in the Dept. of Family Medicine, University of Washington.
 Currently the Fellowship is limited to early career family medicine physicians.
 During the fellowship year, the Fellow will rotate through a variety of clinics in Seattle and King County, including TB, HIV, and infectious disease clinics.
 Fellows will see both travel and general family medicine patients at the UW Family Medicine Residency Program at the UW Neighborhood Northgate Clinic.
 The Fellow may spend up to two months away doing research and/or clinical service.
 Core skills that will be taught to all Fellows include pre- and post-travel medicine, working with immigrants and refugees, WHO algorithms for clinical care in low-resource settings, and fundamentals of Global Health leadership, teaching, and policy.
 Fellows will have opportunities for teaching and research during the fellowship, have the option of taking a Global Health Leadership course from UW’s Dept. of Global Health, and as a full-time employee of UW, Fellows may take up to six units of courses each quarter.
 The Fellow will have the opportunity to become involved in a variety of other Global Health projects and programs, including clinical care and teaching at the UW continuity site in Naivasha, Kenya.
 For details concerning applying to the Fellowship, see the Fellowship website at: http://depts.washington.edu/fammed/residency/fellowships/global-health.
-Applications and supporting material are due January 15, 2014.
+Applications and supporting materials for the 2015-16 Global Health Fellow position are due January 15, 2015.

 Seattle, WA We are offering a fully accredited in Sports Medicine starting in 2014 and we will be participating in the Specialty Match this year.
 We are recruiting 2 fellows, one Family Medicine and one Physical Medicine Rehabilitation graduate.
 Each will do the same required rotations, have the same sports coverage responsibilities and get two months of elective time, one of which may be away.